Today in Tribe History: August 17, 1933

 Earl Averill ends a nearly 30-year drought for the Cleveland franchise as he hits for the cycle against the Philadelphia Athletics in a 15-4 victory for the Indians.

-Averill was a perfect 4-for-4 at the plate on the day and drew a walk in getting the first cycle for Cleveland since Bill Bradley got the first one recorded for the organization on September 24, 1903.
-He doubled and scored in the first and tripled and scored in the third.
+Averill was a perfect 4-for-4 at the plate on the day and drew a walk in getting the first cycle for Cleveland since Bill Bradley recorded the first one in the organization’s history on September 24, 1903.
+Averill doubled and scored in the first and tripled and scored in the third.
 With one on and one out in the fifth, he notched an RBI-single to right and moved to second on an error by the A’s right fielder, starting a string of eight straight hits by Indians batters.
 He scored for the third straight time as the next batter doubled him home and he would come around to bat again as the eleventh man to bat in the inning and drew a walk.
-In the seventh, and in his fourth and final at bat, he hit a two-run homer to claim his cycle while increasing Cleveland’s lead to 15-3.
+In the seventh, and in his fifth and final plate appearance, he hit a two-run homer to claim his cycle while increasing Cleveland’s lead to 15-3.

 Also on this date in Tribe history:

 1909 – Manager Nap Lajoie resigns, but remains with the team as a player.
 The Naps are in sixth place in the American League.

 1920 – Shortstop Ray Chapman dies in the morning hours after being struck in the head by a pitch in a game at the Polo Grounds in New York.
 He was 29 years old.

 1941 – Future Indians first baseman and AL MVP Boog Powell is born in Lakeland, Florida.